Trust & AI Fairness

 This isn't a setting that employers can toggle off.
 It's how the platform is built.

-3. What the Guided Interview actually surfaces (and what it doesn't)
+3. What the brief actually surfaces (and what it doesn't)

 The honest version, in plain English:

-- What it organises: AI takes the candidate's answers and turns them into clear summaries — strengths, communication style, approach to problem-solving.
-The brief surfaces fluency, clarity, structure, and how the person frames their work.
+- What it organises: AI reads the CV against the job description and turns it into clear summaries — evidenced strengths, skill match, watch-outs worth probing, and transferable evidence for first-jobbers.
 Final decisions always stay human.

-- What it does not verify: the content of the answers.
-If a candidate says they led a team of six, we treat that as self-report — exactly what you'd treat a CV claim as.
-Verify the substance in your real human interview.
+- What it does not verify: the content of the CV.
+If a candidate says they led a team of six, we treat that as self-report.
+Verify the substance in your real human interview — the brief's suggested questions are written for exactly that.

-We don't claim to detect AI-assisted answers, and we don't try to.
-The point is to give the employer a structured starting place — how this person frames their work — so the real human interview can go deeper, faster.
+We don't score personality and we don't pretend to know the candidate.
+The point is to give the employer a structured starting place so the real human interview can go deeper, faster.

 4. Fairness rules baked into the AI